750m – Sprint Distance

 - For safety reasons there will be a 10 to 15 minute gap between each swim start.
 IF YOU ARE A WEAK SWIMMER KEEP TO THE BACK OF YOUR START.

 - Swim start will be in the water near the river bank.

 - Keep near to the centre of the river to avoid the reeds on the river’s edge

-- Swim upstream keeping the buoys on your left hand side.
-When you reach the last buoy swim around it and back downstream.
-Continue past the start area on your left and around the end buoy furthest downstream before swimming upstream to the swim exit.
+- Swim downstream keeping the buoys on your right hand side.
+When you reach the last buoy swim around it and back upstream.
+Continue past the start area on your right and around the end buoy furthest upstream before swimming downstream to the swim exit.

-- Canoeists, assisted by power boats, will marshal the swim course.
+- Canoeists, assisted by a power boat, will marshal the swim course.

 - If a swimmer wishes to retire from the swim for any reason, they should lie on their back, raise their clenched fist in the air, stay calm and a rescue canoeist will come to your assistance.
 Follow the instructions of the marshal who will bring you to safety.